MechanicalRock/mechanicalrock.github.io/_posts/2019-10-22-using-typescript-with-sam-and-serverless-framework.md

 Although it is in beta, I've found the [Jest Test Explorer](https://marketplace.visualstudio.com/items?itemName=rtbenfield.vscode-jest-test-adapter) to best fit this kind of selective debug/execution flow, but your mileage may vary.

 Hopefully this has given you some ideas on how to configure typescript with your serverless projects.
-It really isn't too scary, but it is difficult to work out given the variation in project configurations that you can found on the internet.
-With a bit of effort, you can get the advantages of typescript, while still having access to a fast compilation time and a good debugging experience.
+It really isn't too scary, but it is difficult to work out given the variation in project configurations that can be found on the internet.
+With a bit of effort, you can get the advantages of typescript, while still having access to a fast compilation time and a reasonably good debugging experience.

 Having troubles with typescript?
 Dilemmas with debugging?
 [Feel free to reach out!](https://twitter.com/mechanicalrock_)